JAMSUPREME/tf-multi-account/README.md

 There is a `.gitignore` for `secrets.tfvars`

+## Docker token

+In order to mitigate docker's image pull throttling, you should authenticate with docker.
+Create an access token and then paste it into `secrets.tfvars`

 ## Create s3 bucket

 Create an s3 bucket in the `infra` account and name it something like `infra-dev-terraform-488905147906`